nextflow-io/nextflow/docs/getstarted.rst

 Installation
 ============

-`Nextflow` is distributed as an executable package, which means that it does not require any special installation procedure.
+`Nextflow` is distributed as a self-installer package, which means that it does not require any special installation procedure.

 It only needs two easy steps: